segmentio/segment-docs/src/privacy/account-deletion.md

 ## Delete the data from a Unify space

-To delete a Unify space and all associated data, email the Customer Success team [(friends@segment.com)](mailto:friends@segment.com) to create a support ticket.
+Workspace Owners can delete a Unify space and all of its associated data by sending an email to the Customer Success team [(friends@segment.com)](mailto:friends@segment.com) to create a support ticket.
 In your email to Customer Success, include the following information:
  - Workspace slug
  - Unify space name